Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 ---

+## Architectural Decisions

+• **Snowflake** was chosen initially for analytical flexibility and rapid schema iteration
+• **MySQL** was introduced to support low-latency application queries and incremental processing
+• **Cron scheduling** provided lightweight orchestration appropriate to pipeline complexity
+• **Separate repositories** were used to decouple ingestion logic from application code and improve maintainability

+---

 ## Deployment Context

 The pipeline was deployed on a Linux-based Linode virtual machine.

-API ingestion tasks were scheduled using cron, allowing the pipeline to run automatically on a recurring basis.
+API ingestion tasks were scheduled using cron, allowing the pipeline
+to run automatically on a recurring basis.

-The Snowflake implementation used batch loads, while a later MySQL-based architecture introduced incremental processing with upsert logic based on transaction GUIDs and last-modified timestamps.
+The Snowflake implementation used batch loads, while a later MySQL-based
+architecture introduced incremental processing with upsert logic based
+on transaction GUIDs and last-modified timestamps.

 ---